Just another day in Ukraine's hell

 Amidst this carnage, the city has been largely abandoned: most able-bodied citizens have evacuated long ago, heading as far westward as they could manage.
 For those that remain, many have found new shelters, in safer locations with deep basements.
 School #8 is one of those.

-Its new inhabitants have settled in as best they could.
+Its new inhabitants have settled in as best they can.

 “We came here on March 25,” says Tatiana Lyachkova, 50, one of the 110 tenants at School #8, speaking on May 12.
 “There’s no water or electricity here, but we have generators.
 We don’t have much oil, but it’s enough now that it’s warmer out,” she says.

 The amenities that do exist are often unavailable.
-International humanitarian organizations, which once visited often, have not been to the school in “more than a week,” Lyachkova says.
+International humanitarian organisations, which once visited often, have not been to the school in “more than a week,” Lyachkova says.
 There is one shop still functioning nearby, which opens daily from 7am to 10am, but few have money left to purchase products there: work has obviously ceased, while pensions are no longer being paid.

 As she speaks, Ukrainian volunteers nearby unload a cargo of essentials: bread, drinking water, oil, and sleeping bags.